 Countries and regions

-An EU-Algeria Association Agreement entered into force in September 2005.
+The EU-Algeria Association Agreement was signed in April 2002 and entered into force in September 2005.

 This agreement sets out a framework for the EU-Algeria relationship in all areas including trade.